v-adhithyan/365DaysOfCode/README.md

 ## day 44 (Feb 13, 2019)
   Added a permission class to my india-elections project which enables the job to be run only from the local machine.

+## day 45 (Feb 14, 2019)
+  Fixed a production error in my india elections project where db insert was getting timed out, due to which 500 was thrown.